nothingisnecessary/convert-tokens/README.md

 # convert-tokens
-Resize and Convert images to transparent bordered tokens for VTTs
+Batch resize and convert images to transparent bordered tokens for VTTs

 ## Usage